top of page

 Episode 1: Origins of Control

-Over time, the language shifted.
+Over time, the language changed.

 Bodies became percentages.